Emergent behaviors of the singular continuum Kuramoto model and its graph limit: The singular continuum Kuramoto model

 It can be easily shown that $f_\varepsilon$ is Lipschitz continuous, since $\eta_\varepsilon$ is bounded and $\sin$ is Lipschitz continuous.
 Then we can write \eqref{C-1} as

-Therefore, the regularized Cauchy problem \eqref{C-1} has a unique global solution $\theta_\varepsilon \in C([0,T]; L^p(\Omega))$ due to Picard-Lindelöf's Theorem.
+Therefore, the regularized Cauchy problem \eqref{C-1} has a unique global solution $\theta_\varepsilon \in C([0,T]; L^p(\Omega))$ due to Banach fixed point theorem (or equivalently, Picard-Lindelöf's theorem in Banach spaces).
 In the following proposition, we show that $\theta_\varepsilon (t)$ converges to $\theta (t)$ in $L^p$ sense. \begin{proposition} Suppose that natural frequency function and initial data satisfy

 and let $\theta, \theta_\varepsilon$ be global solutions to \eqref{C-0} and \eqref{C-1} in the time interval $[0, T)$, respectively.
 Then, $\theta_\varepsilon$ converges to $\theta$ in ${C}([0,T); L^p(\bbr^d))$ as $\varepsilon \to 0$. \end{proposition} \begin{proof} We split the proof into two steps.